Mandryl/bolt-example/README.md

 You can also set environment variables by adding a .env file directly under the `/src` folder.

+### Appendix: Slack app manifests

+You can install Daily Scrum Supporter with app manifests, `app-manifests.yml`.

+When you use the app manifest, you must replace `$HOST` with the hostname of your slack bot.

+For more information, visit the [Slack official documents](https://api.slack.com/future/development/manifests).

 ## Usage

 After installing the app in your workspace, add it to the channels in which you want to use.